 It is my experience that the only effective form of representation is to aggressively fight the false accusations.
 It starts with working all channels to attempt to secure bail at the arraignment.
 If the client is still held, then all preparations must go into a bail hearing where there can be an opportunity to confront and cross-examine a complainant at a very early stage and gauge exactly what took place.
 Investigation should also begin immediately, including a visit to the alleged crime scene and interviews of all potential witnesses.

 If the matter is awaiting grand jury, a decision should be made as to whether or not the client should testify at the grand jury in an attempt to convince a grand jury that probable cause does not exist to charge the case.
 A seasoned grand jury can be an excellent opportunity to end a case early and avoid the necessity of going to trial.

 False accusations are real and they happen every day.
-Fortunately, the attorneys at the Law Office of John E. MacDonald are here to help if you, a family member, or friend are ever the victim of one of them.
+Fortunately, the Rhode Island Sexual Assault Defense Attorneys at the Law Office of John E. MacDonald are here to help if you, a family member, or friend are ever the victim of one of them.